grpc/proposal/A30-xds-v3.md

 or v3 resources.
 Similarly, if we're using the v3 transport protocol, we will request v3 resources, but it's fine for the server to send us either v2 or v3 resources.

+Note that the ability to accept resource versions that are different than what was requested is only intended for use as a rollout strategy during transitions where the management server has some a prior knowledge that its clients can support resources of a different version.
+In the general case, management servers cannot assume this, because (e.g.) if a client requests v2 resources, it might not be able to handle v3 resources sent in response.

 ### Version of LRS Protocol